Harry84/DevOps-Core-Fundamental-Project/README.md

 * The entry point or homepage is navigated to via the "/" url suffix or alternatively the /register url endpoint.
 It provides a portal for new/existing students to register their attendance of a particular house.
 The houses are accessible via a drop down menu and a user input box is available to accept a user's name.

-* Once users input their name and house choice they are able to submit via a button.
+* Once users input their name and house choice they are able to submit via the "sort me non-random hat" button.
 Their records then appear on the left hand side of the page along with any other students currently registered and their respective houses.

 * I am using Bootstrap 3 for the Navbar.
 The Navbar is coded into a base.html which can then be extended for the other pages via code blocks.